ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel461CS/Customization.rst.txt

     *   434 Certificate key not compatible with cipher suite
     *   435 Certificate authority unknown
     *   5003 Browser sent clear text (http instead of https)
+    *   5006 SSL failed to initialize.
+Check RACF SSLSETUP job.

+For 5003, make sure your url is HTTPS and not HTTP.

+For 5006, list the Virtel key ring and ensure all the relevant keys are attached.
+There should be a client certificate (if using client certificates), a server certificate and an associated signing certificate.

 3   Virtel messages